 Scott Hussey explains why we integrate Social Studies and English to help students make deeper connections, and how to work with students at different academic levels to become effective communicators.

-LEEP and Finding Direction
+Expedition and Finding Direction

 Abbey Dovey always knew she wanted to be a Marine Biologist.
-LEEP gave her the chance to get into a lab at the University of Tennessee and see firsthand if she would love being a scientist.
+Expedition* gave her the chance to get into a lab at the University of Tennessee and see firsthand if she would love being a scientist.

 AJ Camacho wants to write public policy and tackle some of the toughest questions facing our nation today.
 Senior Capstone gave him a chance to work with a state senator and pass his own legislation in Tennessee.